How To Design Successful Virtual Training To Avoid Zoom Fatigue

 In 2014, we wrote an article about the status of virtual training.
 Did we call it: Will Virtual Training Always Be The Ugly Stepsister?
 What we said back then was despite the convenience and the potentially lower cost of virtual training, most people preferred face-to-face training by overwhelming percentages.

-The problem with virtual training has always been that people try to duplicate face-to-face training in a virtual environment, resulting in a less than satisfying experience.
+The problem with virtual training has always been that people try to duplicate face-to-face training in a virtual environment, resulting in a less-than-satisfying experience.
 That approach is like trying to turn a great book into a movie.
 People who loved the book rarely love the movie version.
 While cars and planes are both means of transportation, the itineraries for each vary dramatically.

-Back then, virtual training was an option.
-A stepsister option to be exact, and it was often overlooked and rarely the belle of the ball.
+Back then, virtual training was an option—a stepsister option, to be exact—and it was often overlooked and rarely the belle of the ball.

 What a difference six years make.
 Not only is virtual not playing the role of the ugly stepsister anymore, but she is also finding herself in the enviable position of being the only game in town – a virtual Queen for the Day.

-“But when you’re on your sixth Zoom or Teams or Skype meeting of the day or you’re hanging out with your friends for a virtual dance party or with colleagues for a virtual happy hour, you are likely to feel a kind of exhaustion from that screen time that’s unlike the exhaustion you’d feel from an hour at the gym.
+“But when you’re on your sixth Zoom or Teams or Skype meeting of the day, or you’re hanging out with your friends for a virtual dance party or with colleagues for a virtual happy hour, you are likely to feel a kind of exhaustion from that screen time that’s unlike the exhaustion you’d feel from an hour at the gym.
 Even extroverts can feel worn down by the “high-intensity virtual connecting.”

 Back then – pre-March 2020 – attending a virtual training was probably the only virtual activity someone had to do for that week.
 Today, any virtual training is just another Zoom, Teams, or Google meeting squeezed into their day.
 Your virtual training now has to compete with lots of other virtual events.
 It is virtually a virtual traffic jam.